annalinhvu/annalinhvu/README.md

 🌱 I'm always eager to learn and grow, whether it’s optimizing data workflows, exploring new technologies, or finding creative ways to turn data into meaningful insights.

-💞️ I’d love to collaborate on projects related to data automation, visualization, and analytics.
-Beyond data, I enjoy photography, films, volunteering, and giving back to my community.
+💞️ Beyond data, I enjoy photography, films, volunteering, and giving back to my community.

 📫 Let’s connect!
-You can reach me via LinkedIn or at linh.h.vu@vanderbilt.edu.
+You can reach me via LinkedIn at https://www.linkedin.com/in/linh-vu-251099/.

 <!---
 annalinhvu/annalinhvu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.